White Bread

 Bread Machine Bread-How To Make It

-About 25 years ago I bought a bread-making machine for each of my daughters when they married or went away to college.
-They were cheaper than a Bosch Bread Mixer, at the time.
+About 30 years ago, I bought a bread-making machine for each of my daughters when they married or went away to college.
+They were cheaper than a Bosch Bread Mixer at the time.

 The bread maker I’m showing you today is about the same price as a Bosch Bread Mixer.
 I wanted the girls to be able to make bread and survive on homemade bread and soup with their limited budgets.
-We all remember those days, right?
+We all remember those days.
 Actually, those days are back!
 LOL!

 I wrote a post about making bread and how a bread-making machine can make the process much easier.
-I can’t remember which post it was, but in response to reading that post, a reader commented to me that she loved her Zojirushi Bread Maker.
+I can’t remember which post it was, but after reading that post, a reader told me she loved her Zojirushi Bread Maker.

 Well, one of my daughters still has her bread machine but has determined it’s on its last leg.
 I ordered one of the Zojirushi units for us to use, and haven’t looked back.

-After reading my reader’s comment I wish I had written her name down.
-If you’re reading this and it was you who commented about the Zojirushi Bread Maker, please remind me who you are so I can get in touch with you.
-I knew I wanted a bread mixer, I just didn’t know which one to choose.
+After reading my reader’s comment, I wish I had written down her name.
+If you’re reading this and you were the one who commented on the Zojirushi Bread Maker, please remind me who you are so I can get in touch with you.
+I knew I wanted a bread mixer, but I didn’t know which one to choose.

 Bread Machine Bread